inkVerb/VIP/101/Lesson-11.md

 sed -i -z "s/one\n/one/g" tab.file
 ```

-*gedit: Reload tab.file*
+*gedit: Reload `tab.file`*

 ___

+# Glossary
+- **special character** - any character that is not a letter or number
+- **metacharacter** - invisible characters, neither special character nor letter nor number
+  - eg: "tab" or "new line" or "start of line" or "end of line"
+  - `\t` = "tab" metacharacter
+  - `\n` = "new line" metacharacter
+- **operator** - a special character that "does something" in computer code (usually for math code, but not always)
+- **PID number** - Process ID number - the special number assigned to a running process on the system; every running process has one

 # The Take

-## "RegEx"
-- "RegEx" is short for "regular expression"
-- Knowing when and how to escape certain characters is part of making a "RegEx"
+- We must know when and how to quote or "escape" certain characters
+- We will revisit special characters when we learn about RegEx in [401 Lesson 11](https://github.com/inkVerb/vip/blob/master/401/Lesson-11.md)
+- Read more in the [Character Classes](https://github.com/inkVerb/vip/blob/master/Cheat-Sheets/Characters.md#Classes) cheat sheet
-- We will revisit RegEx again briefly in [Lesson 401-11](https://github.com/inkVerb/vip/blob/master/401/Lesson-11.md) when we discuss "[Character Classes](https://github.com/inkVerb/vip/blob/master/Cheat-Sheets/Characters.md#Classes)" (ie: 'only letters' or 'only numbers' or 'only letters and numbers')
+  - ie: 'only letters' or 'only numbers' or 'only letters and numbers'

-## Why "escape" some characters?
+## Why "quote/escape" some characters?
 - Some special characters "mean something" and will "work"
   - These often include: `$`, `^`, `/`, `?`, `*`, `.`, among others
-  - These special characters might be called "**operators**", but the word "**operator**" is more often used to describe special characters used in math functions
+  - These special characters might be called "**operators**", but the word "**operator**" is more often used to describe special characters used in math
-- If you want to use a special character literally, without it "working", it must be "escaped" AKA "quoted"
+- If you want to use an operator character literally without it "working", it must be "quoted" AKA "escaped"
-- Common ways of "escaping" working characters:
+- Common ways of "escaping" operators:
   1. Backslash (`\`)
   2. 'Single quotes' (`'single_quotes'`)
   3. Flags (`-F` or `-z` etc)